How to Get a Chinese Visa

 What are the basic requirements for getting a Chinese Visa?

-1.Your original passport with at least 12 months of validity and two blank pages;
+1. Your original passport with at least 12 months of validity and two blank pages;

-2.A black and white photocopy of the passport page with your photo, and of the pages that contain any past 3.Chinese Visas that you have obtained (only applicable if you have already been to China);
+2. A black and white photocopy of the passport page with your photo, and of the pages that contain any past

-4.A recently-taken color passport photo (48mm x 33mm) with light background;
+4. A recently taken color passport photo (48mm x 33mm) with a light background;

-5.A photocopy of previous Chinese passports (only applicable to foreign citizens who were once Chinese citizens 6.and have obtained foreign citizenship);
+5. A photocopy of previous Chinese passports (only applicable to foreign citizens who were once Chinese citizens and have obtained foreign citizenship);

-7.Proof of legal status in the country where you're applying for the Visa, such as a resident permit (only applicable if you're applying for the Visa outside your country of citizenship);
+6. Proof of legal status in the country where you're applying for the Visa, such as a resident permit (only applicable if you're applying for the Visa outside your country of citizenship);

-8.An Application Form completely filled in, printed and signed ;
+7. An Application Form filled in, printed, and signed ;

-9.The Declaration printed and signed (only needed if you're applying through the CVASC);
+8. The Declaration printed and signed (only needed if you're applying through the CVASC);

-10.A printed copy of the appointment receipt (only applicable if you're applying through the CVASC – you will be able to make an appointement directlly on CVASC's website).
+9. A printed copy of the appointment receipt (only applicable if you're applying through the CVASC – you will be able to make an appointment directly on CVASC's website).

-11.An invitation letter issued by a relevant entity or individual in China.
-The invitation letter is needed if you're applying for a L Visa (unless you have proof of a hotel reservation for the whole duration of your stay in China).
+10. An invitation letter issued by a relevant entity or individual in China.
+The invitation letter is needed if you're applying for an L Visa (unless you have proof of a hotel reservation for the whole duration of your stay in China).

-Although normally the invitation letter can be in the form of a fax, photocopy or computer scanned printout, in some cases, you may be required to submit an original invitation, provide other supporting documents, or schedule an interview with the consular officer.
+Although normally the invitation letter can be in the form of a fax, photocopy, or computer-scanned printout, in some cases, you may be required to submit an original invitation, provide other supporting documents, or schedule an interview with the consular officer.

 How long does it take to get a Chinese Visa?